 Tradeable assets

-Check whether the broker provides access to all the assets and markets you want to trade.
+Check if the broker provides access to all the assets and markets you want to trade.
 In addition to stocks and ETFs in Canada and the US, you may also be able to trade international stocks as well as bonds, forex, GICs, options and derivatives.

 Ease of use